-In the short term, it is unlikely the world will see mass job loss.
+In the short term, it is unlikely the world will see mass job loss from automation.
 But what if it’s a possibility in the long term?

 There’s little question that for many, employment provides a sense of purpose and societal usefulness.
 As Musk remarked, without jobs, where will people find their meaning?
 Potentially, in innovation.
 Mark Zuckerberg acknowledged in his UBI commentary that while innovation and wealth comes in part from hard work, it also comes from the luck of circumstance – the ability to work on ideas which may not make money with the safety net of underlying economic security.8

 It’s worth noting of course, that there are plenty of people in the world who currently do unpaid work (parenting, unpaid labour, caregiving) and a UBI would be a fair way to acknowledge (and encourage) these contributions.
 And, as UBI advocate Scott Santen notes, creative work, often thought to be the last non-automatable work, is often intrinsically motivated.
 Meaning, therefore, could be found through unemployed ‘work’ of a different sort.
 Says Santens, “It’s the difference between doing meaningless work for more money, and using money to do meaningful work.”9